denzven/blog/_posts/2020-07-07-Example-Markdown-Example-Post.md

 ---
+title: "Example Markdown Post"
+date: 2020-07-07
 tags:
   - Example
   - Markdown
+  - layout
 ---

 A variety of common markup showing how the theme styles them.